awsdocs/amazon-transcribe-developer-guide/doc_source/auto-lang-id.md

 # Identifying the dominant language in your media files<a name="auto-lang-id"></a>

 Amazon Transcribe is able to automatically identify the predominant language in a media file without you having to specify a language code\.
 Automatic language identification can be used for any batch transcription job, and all supported languages can be identified\.
 Streaming transcriptions are not supported\.
-For a complete list of languages available with Amazon Transcribe, see [Supported languages and language\-specific features](how-it-works.md#table-language-matrix)\.
+For a complete list of languages available with Amazon Transcribe, see [Supported languages and language\-specific features](supported-languages.md#table-language-matrix)\.

 To identify the language with greater accuracy, you can specify a list of languages you think are present in your collection of media files\.
 From that list, Amazon Transcribe chooses the language with the greatest confidence score to transcribe your audio\.
 A score with a larger value indicates that Amazon Transcribe is more confident it identified the language correctly\.
-For best results, if you are certain of the language spoken in each of the audio files, specify a language code\.
+For best results, specify a language code; however, if the language codes you select are not present in your file, your transcription job could fail or produce an inaccurate transcript\.

 **Note**
-Media files are transcribed in a single language, even if they contain speech in two or more languages\.
+Media files are transcribed in a single language, even if they contain speech in multiple languages\.
 Amazon Transcribe transcribes the audio according to the predominant language identified in the file\.

-Because some Amazon Transcribe features require you to specify a language code, automatic language identification is not supported with all features\.
-You cannot use automatic language identification if the following features are enabled:
-+ Custom language models
-+ Custom vocabularies
-+ Vocabulary filtering
-+ Content redaction

 To increase the chance of identifying the language successfully, media files should have at least 30 seconds of speech\.

+**Important**
+If you're using automatic language identification with content redaction enabled, make sure that the language of your media file is [supported with redaction](supported-languages.md#table-language-matrix)\.
+If the language in your file is not supported, your transcript is **not** redacted and there are no warnings or job failures\.

 You can use automatic language identification in a batch transcription job using the **Amazon Transcribe Console**, **AWS CLI**, or **AWS SDK**; see below for instructions: